William Trubridge, the world free-diving champion, can dive to the same depth as Maui and Hector’s dolphins

-Maui’s dolphin is on the brink of extinction!
+Maui dolphin is on the brink of extinction!

 As you can see, in most parts of their range the dolphins range much further offshore than the protected areas.
 As a result, they are still being caught in fishing gear (in particular gill nets and trawl nets).
 In most areas there is no indication that the number of dolphins caught each year has declined.
-Off the east coast of the South Island, the number of dolphins killed each year has roughly halved, to about 23 dolphins per year.
-However, a sustainable level of bycatch in this area is fewer than 4 per year.
+Off the east coast of the South Island, about 25 Hector’s dolphins are killed each year in fishing nets and a sustainable level of bycatch in this area is fewer than 4 per year.

 What’s the problem?

 Dolphin protection needs to be extended much further offshore, to 100m water depth throughout their range.
 Another problem with the Banks Peninsula Marine Mammal Sanctuary is that there is a loophole in each of the four large harbours.
 In Akaroa Harbour, Lyttelton Harbour, Pigeon Bay and Port Levy recreational fishers are allowed to use gillnets from 1 April to 1 November each year.
 The NZ Whale and Dolphin Trust has been warning the Ministry for Primary Industries that this risks killing New Zealand dolphins.
 A few years ago, a dolphin was killed in a ‘recreational’ gillnet in Akaroa Harbour over Easter.
 We will encourage the New Zealand government to close this loophole and improve protection for these dolphins.
 After all, they are Endangered and only found in New Zealand.